Last Updated on November 8, 2024

 a) on each new tire sold and

-b) for disposing of your old tires after a new pair (or set) is installed.
+b) to dispose of your old tires after a new pair (or set) is installed.

 The tire recycling fee is sometimes an environmental or a combination of the two.
 Regardless of what it’s called, it serves the same purpose: to fund the disposal of old tires.
 Each state has laws on tire recycling and fees that must be applied to new tire purchases.